lspm-pkg/petaserver/UsageGuide.md

 # Peta Project - Client & Server Setup

-Unlimited Discord-backed storage, up to 1.7 PB, using PetaServer and PetaClient.

-This document assumes:
-- Linux (Debian/Ubuntu-style)
-- Root access
-- You know how to not brick your machine
+The old legecy way of installing Peta Server/Client manually has been sunsetted and therefore, you have to use the included install scripts included in the repoistiory.

+It has been kept here, but It is not recommended to use.
+As It does not include mariadb setup and may contain broken dependencys and so on.

 ---

-## Requirements

-For server and client:
-- UV (download from Astral)

-For client:
-- nbdkit (If using debian)
-- qemu-utils (exclude If using proxmox)
-- libfuse-dev

----

 ## Install Scripts:

-These are in beta. if there are issues with the script or you want to add an OS, please report them to the issues tab or contribute by making a pull request.
+If there are issues with the script or you want to add an OS, please report them to the issues tab or contribute by making a pull request.

 Also these are only for debian/ubuntu/proxmox.